RobinsonZ/cluck/Manual.md

     autologout.enabled: false
     ```

+### Configuring Passwords

+For security reasons, the backend does not store passwords; it instead stores an encoded form.
+When setting the admin password, you should encode it with BCrypt.
+Go to [this website](https://bcrypt-generator.com/) and enter your desired password into the "String to encrypt" box.
+Add `{bcrypt}` to the beginning of the resulting string of gibberish and paste it where you'd put the password.
 ### Configuring SSL/HTTPS

 It is **strongly** recommended to configure SSL/HTTPS so that your credentials are encrypted.
 SSL and HTTPS require a certificate to prove that you are who you say you are.
 For now, we'll use a self-signed cert; if you want to use a Let's Encrypt certificate a guide can be found [here](https://dzone.com/articles/spring-boot-secured-by-lets-encrypt).